GlobalEnergyMonitor/GIPT/India NPP daily generation/README.md

 ## Overview

-This repository provides **daily generation data** for India’s grid-connected **coal, lignite, large-scale hydropower, nuclear, and oil/gas generators**.
+This repository provides **daily generation data** for over 700 of India’s grid-connected **coal, lignite, large-scale hydropower, nuclear, and oil/gas generators**.

 The primary data source is India’s **National Power Portal (NPP)**, which publishes daily generation reports:
 🔗 https://npp.gov.in/